Kaliprasanna Singha: Death

-He died on 24 July 1870 at the age of 30, leaving behind his huge contributions.
+Kaliprasanna had started drinking heavily which caused health issues.
+He died on 24 July 1870 due to liver ailment, at the age of 29, leaving behind his huge contributions.

 Kaliprasanna's extravagant ways most of which was dedicated to the welfare of the society however took a toll on him in his last days.
 It was said that the distribution of several copies of Mahabharata alone cost him a huge sum of two and a half lakhs of rupees in those days.
 It has been also learnt, that though a major income of the zamindari family came from the revenue paid by peasants, Kaliprasanna though being a zamindar, fought for the cause of the peasants and freed several peasants from the revenue burden.
 In his last days, he was learnt to run into huge debts, and the large estates in Orissa and Bengal Club in Kolkata were sold.
 He was also deceived by friends and relatives.

 Kaliprasanna died before having any issue.
-After his death, his wife adopted Bijay Chandra Singha, who took over the Hindu Patriot.
+After his death, his wife adopted Bijay Chandra Singha, who was the son of Balaichand Singha, the great-grandson of Babu Pran Krishna Singha.
+Bijoy Chandra took over the Hindu Patriot.

-After his death Krishnadas Pal wrote "But beneath the troubled waters of youth there was a silvery current of geniality, generosity, good-fellowship and high mindedness, which few could behold without admiring.
+After his death Kristo Das Pal wrote "But beneath the troubled waters of youth there was a silvery current of geniality, generosity, good-fellowship and high mindedness, which few could behold without admiring.
 With all his faults Kaliprasunno was a brilliant character and we cannot adequately express our regret that a career begun under such glowing promises should have come to such an abrupt and unfortunate close."

-In Popular Culture
+In popular culture

 He was a Major inspiration for the lead character in Sunil Gangopadhyay's famous Novel Shei Somoy.
 His name in the novel being Nabinkumar.